usagirenko/PBL4_G/README.md

 # Our Awesome Project

-- Client: Frontend code (React)
+- Client: Frontend code
-- Server: Backend code (Node/Express)
+- Server: Backend code

 ## How to start